wlonk/arcadia/rules/making_characters.rst

    -  Relationships
    -  Starting social tokens

--  A Passion
--  Passion tokens
+-  A Passion and two starting passion tokens
 -  A family, and thus a family boon
 -  A personal boon
+-  A spell

 There are two ways to choose your social role: the hardcore way, and the easy way.
 The difference is this: your choice of social role is constrained in the